Generalized Boltzmann distributions for systems strongly coupled to large finite bath -- a microcanonical approach

+which has a novel and significant physical interpretation: The pseudo-Hamiltonian $\hat{U}_1(\vw_1)$ given in \eqref{equ.priori} guarantees equally probable $\vw_1$ in each energy shell defined by $\hat{U}_1(\vw_1)$, and Eq. \eqref{pair.eq} indicates that this pseudo-Hamiltonian actually exists and coincides with the Hamiltonian of mean force in the ideal thermal-bath limit.
+This key result reveals the reason why the separation of degrees of freedom between the system and its bath relies on the Hamiltonian of mean force in the canonical treatment of strongly coupled thermodynamics.
+We shall emphasize that the choice of Hamiltonian of mean force to redefine the Hamiltonian of system $\mathfrak{S}$ has a pivital meaning but was not mentioned previously - it guarantees that microstate variable $\vw_1$ is uniformly distributed in each pseudo-energy shell so that the generalized Boltzmann distribution law is valid to describe the phase space density of system $\mathfrak{S}$ in terms of this redefined Hamiltonian.

-{\em Legendre transform in thermodynamics.} With one additional assumption, the result in Eq. \ref{1}a gives rise to the Legendre transform in thermodynamics.
-If one assumes the existence of a thermodynamic limit, with thermodynamic energies and entropies being ``extensive quantities''\footnote{This is closely related to the large deviations principle in the theory of probability, and the widely cited ``maximum term method'' in standard textbook.}, i.e., $S(x)\equiv \ln f_X(x)$ and $\psi(h)x$ are both $\propto\ V$, where $V\to\infty$ representing the size of the system, then the normalization factor in (\ref{1}c)
+{\bf \em Legendre transform in thermodynamics |} With one additional assumption, the result in Eq. \eqref{1} gives rise to the Legendre transform in thermodynamics: In the thermodynamic limit of system $\mathfrak{S}$, with its thermodynamic energy and entropy being ``extensive quantities'' \cite{foot.note.ldp}, while keeping the ratio of the bath size to the system size finite, the logarithm of the normalization factor in \eqref{1} gives rise to a thermodynamic potential in the unit of $(\psi_n)^{-1}$

-In the original work of Boltzmann, and \cite{khinchin,vC-C} the $\mathfrak{S}$ is one of the large number, $N$, of i.i.d. subsystems in $\mathfrak{W}$.
-In this case, our Thm.
-1 and the thermodynamic limit can be proved simultaneously as $N\to\infty$ \cite{cheng-qian}.

-{\em Temperature fluctuation.} One can further explore the implication of the relation $\beta(h) = (\rd\ln f_{Y}(y)/\rd y)_{y=h}$.
-Since $Y$ is a random variable, the $\beta(Y)$ is a random variable correspondingly.
-Temperature fluctuation, therefore, naturally arises as the variance of $\beta^{-1}(Y)$ \cite{mandelbrot}.
-Furthermore,